 - Other variations of strawberry produce runners or stem with blooming plants along the length.
 Eliminate them when they appear so that the plant’s vitality will go towards fruiting and flowering.

-- If you planted the June-bearing berries, remove the flowers on its first year so that you can have a rich harvest in June.
+- If you planted June-bearing varieties, remove the flowers in its first year so that you can have a rich harvest in June.

 - The VegiBee Garden Rechargeable Pollinator will be helpful to encourage fruiting.
 Some berries can become deformed due to non-pollination.

 - Straws and fiber mats keep down weeds and prevent root rot.